simesy/drupalcaas-deprecated/README.md

 # Drupal Content-as-a-Service Demo

+NOTE: This is effectively replaced by https://github.com/frees-au/ce which is used to demonostrate similar concepts.

 A Drupal site build demonstrated in video tutorials, presented by Free Sauce.

 This is a demonstration project where everything added to this repository has been